gillianlyle/wordpress-theme-react/README.md

 # wordpress-theme-react
-First attempt at creating a wordpress theme using React
+Using the [Frontity JSNation Workshop](https://github.com/frontity-demos/jsnation-workshop), here is my first attempt at creating a wordpress theme with React.